 My youngest son and three youngest grandkids live nearby and I really enjoy riding with them over our 80 acres in our "rough country" modified golf cart.
-The youngest grandson, at the age of 7, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with eleven cows and a new calf.
+The youngest grandson, at the age of 7, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with fifteen cows and a new calf.
 He takes good care of his cows while his dad and I work on the fences.
 I don't see how I ever had time for a job!
 My oldest son and two older grandkids live near Chattanooga, TN and we don't get to see them nearly as much as we would like to; but we deal with it as best we can.
 Both of my sons and my oldest grandson have all become HAMS so we have now become a ham family.
 Some of us are more active than others but I can now boast of three generations of HAM operators in the family.
-My daughter and her husband have a baby girl that loves her PopPop and is crawling all over the place; but isn't interested in anything she can't chew.
+My daughter and her husband have a baby girl that loves her PopPop and is into everything; but isn't interested in anything she can't chew.
+She would rather be outside than inside and loves to ride the golfcart.
 My son in law has shown some interest in Ham radio but works all the time... but I am still looking to expand my HAM family eventually.
 HI HI

 My favorite operating position in the shack.
 The layout changes from time to time.

 Another position conatins a KWM-2 station complete with station console, speaker, etc.